Rappsilber-Laboratory/xi_installation/README.md

 ### Stand-alone mode

-Its possible to run XiSearch in 'standalone' mode where you just direct it to the input and it outputs CSV data.
+Its possible to run XiSearch in 'stand-alone' mode where you just direct it to the input and it outputs CSV data.
 Start XiSearch as in step 3 below but without any command line options:
 ```
 java -cp "XiSearch.jar" rappsilber.applications.Xi
 ```